 So, how much does it cost to develop the primary features?

-Now, make no mistake.
-That doesn’t comprehensively embed your app with social networks.
-Social Integration is, intrinsically, a separate feature that developers charge an extra $1,000-$3,000 to create.
+Now, make no mistake about it.
+The Social Login doesn’t comprehensively embed your mobile app with social networks.
+Social Integration is, intrinsically, a separate feature that app developers charge an extra $1,000-$3,000 to create.

 In case you fancy Data Syncing Across Devices, you’re going to part with $7,000-9,000.
-In other words, quite the same price range with Geo-Location features.
+That’s quite the same price range with Geo-Location features.

 All things considered, however, these estimations only apply to smartphone apps.
-To set up Native iPad Support, the developers’ fees may end up being about 30% more.
+To set up Native iPad Support, the mobile app developers’ fees may end up being about 30% more.

 4. Hiring App Developers

-Overall, the average hourly rate for hiring app developers in the US is between $150 to $168 per hour.
-However, developers in countries like India and Indonesia charge a significantly lower rate.
+Overall, the average hourly rate for hiring US-based app developers is $150 to $168 per hour, while mobile app developers in countries like India and Indonesia charge a significantly lower rate.

-The problem with that, however, is the lack of physical contact.
-Consequently, the risk of being ripped off is substantially high.
+The problem with off-shore teams, however, is the lack of physical contact.
+As such, the risk of being ripped off tends to be substantially higher.

-Thankfully, you can always get a Freelancer based in your country.
+Come to think of it, though, you could alternatively get a Freelancer based in your country.
 A tech-savvy friend or maybe a student might do a decent job at a reasonable fee.
-However, since freelancers typically operate alone, this option is only ideal when you have a lot of time to spare.
+But then again, since freelancers typically operate alone, this option is only ideal when you have a lot of time to spare.

 In case that fails to work out, you can always fall back on the traditional Dev Shop option.
-By engaging professional firms, you’ll be able to leverage a well-trained team of app developers.
+By engaging a professional mobile app development company, you’ll be able to leverage a well-trained team of app developers.
 But, it goes without saying that this is, by far, the most expensive route.